algolia/unified-instantsearch-ecommerce/README.md

 > Unified InstantSearch for Ecommerce is made accessible to you for trial and experimentation purposes.
 You may decide to use it or not.
 You are aware that the use of Unified InstantSearch for Ecommerce in production may increase your consumption of the Service, including [Queries Per Second](https://www.algolia.com/doc/faq/monitoring/which-queries-are-counted-as-part-of-the-max-qps-computations/).
 >
 > Unified InstantSearch for Ecommerce source code is provided "as is" and "as available" without any support or warranty of any kind.
 For purposes of our [SLA](https://www.algolia.com/policies/sla), the Unified InstantSearch for Ecommerce is not an "API Client".

+## Browser support

+Unified InstantSearch for Ecommerce supports the **last two versions of the major browsers** (Chrome, Edge, Firefox, Safari) as well as Internet Explorer 11.

+## How to contribute

+We welcome all contributors, from casual to regular :blue_heart:.
+See [CONTRIBUTING](CONTRIBUTING.md) for more information about the contribution process.

+- **Bug report**.
+Is something not working as expected?
+[Send a bug report](https://github.com/algolia/unified-instantsearch-ecommerce/issues/new?template=Bug_report.md).
+- **Feature request.** Would you like to add something?
+[Send a feature request](https://github.com/algolia/unified-instantsearch-ecommerce/issues/new?title=Feature%20request%3A).
+- **Documentation.** Did you find a typo in the doc?
+[Open an issue](https://github.com/algolia/unified-instantsearch-ecommerce/issues/new).

+See [Installation](CONTRIBUTING.md#installation) for instructions on how to install the project.

 ## License